TCE Species Mapping

 Each of the thermodynamic calculation engines that link to SysCAD require mapping to convert a SysCAD stream into a representation suitable for the thermodynamic engine.
 In general, mapping between SysCAD species and ions, and species contained within the thermodynamic model, consists of two steps:

-- All unit operations that take data from SysCAD streams require a forward mapping step.
-This includes all TCE unit types except Direct Calculations.
+• All unit operations that take data from SysCAD streams require a forward mapping step.
+This includes all TCE unit types except Direct Calculation and Feeder.

 Forward Mapping